DontTouchMeXD/DancingFarm/README.md

 # DancingFarm

-just dance to make sapling and crops grow
+just dance to make trees and crops grow

 ## Feature
 - disable or enable dance to grow